Attempts to achieve substantial cost reduction without optimally managing patient flow variability are doomed to fail

 Patient flow variability management has the potential to decrease US healthcare cost by 4-5% by one estimate, or $35-112 Billion per year by another.

-Using flow variability management and operations management tools is imperative for fair hospital reimbursement and cost reduction.
+Using flow variability management and operations management tools creates an opportunity for fair hospital reimbursement and cost reduction.
 Health Affairs Blog Learn more »

 - Institute of Medicine Workshop Presentation and Publication